Description & Identification

 Canada geese are not likely to do much damage when there are only a handful of birds.
 However, large flocks of geese can lead to problems.
 Geese that have successfully raised young in an area are likely to return to that area the next year.
 Thus, over the course of a few years, a pair of geese can quickly multiply into a large flock of geese.
 Additionally, the presence of geese on a lake or pond attracts more geese to the area.

 In rural areas, large flocks of geese can damage agriculture crops.
-In urban areas, Canada geese can cause traffic jams, reduce water quality, contaminate lawns or golf courses with droppings and damage turf by grazing, or pose a safety threat when they fly near airports.
+In urban areas, Canada geese can cause traffic jams, reduce water quality, contaminate lawns or golf courses with droppings, and damage turf by grazing, or they can pose a safety threat when they fly near airports.

-When it comes to dealing with geese, preventing them from using an area is much easier than discouraging them from using a site once they are established.
+Preventing geese from using an area is much easier than discouraging them from using a site once they are established.
 Once geese have found suitable habitat, it is very difficult to discourage them from using the site.
 If geese have already established themselves on your property, the best way to control them is to use a combination of management techniques.
-The USDA Wildlife Services has developed a guide to help people prevent and handle conflicts with geese: IL_WS_Canada_Goose
+The USDA Wildlife Services has several resources, including a guide to help people prevent and handle conflicts with geese: IL WS Canada Goose Document Revised 9-20-2021

 Geese prefer to use ponds with gently sloped banks that are surrounded by short grass.
 Tall vegetation can impede their flight or obstruct their view of potential predators.
 Modifying the landscaping can help to discourage geese from using a pond.